 Meaning

-In the quote “Benjamin Franklin said there were only two things certain in life: death and taxes.
+“Benjamin Franklin said there were only two things certain in life: death and taxes.
 But I’d like to add a third certainty: trash.
-And while some in this room might want to discuss reducing taxes, I want to talk about reducing trash.,” the emphasis is on life.
-It highlights the thought that life unfolds in unexpected ways while implying that the present moment deserves attention.
+And while some in this room might want to discuss reducing taxes, I want to talk about reducing trash.” presents a viewpoint centered on life.
+It implies that life rarely follows a perfect plan and encourages us to remember that the present moment deserves attention.

 Theme